trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 A Crosskey Drilldown Report in Trisul is a report that provides a detailed analysis of network traffic by correlating multiple keys or dimensions, such as Source IP, Destination IP, Protocol, Port, and Interface.

-To create a CrossKey Drilldown report, Click *CrossKey Drilldown* Report from the option button against the newly created report name under all the flexible reports.
+To create a CrossKey Drilldown report, Click *CrossKey Drilldown* Report from the option button against the newly created report name under all the custom reports.
 You will find the following dialog box to fill in.

 ![](images/crosskeydrilldownreport.png)